 Reeve has worked with many artists, including Beta Band, Muse, Steve Harley, Ruarri Joseph, Andrew Bate, Razorlight and Supergrass.
-He also produced Muse’s debut EPs Muse and Muscle Museum EP, of which three tracks, “Uno”, “Muscle Museum”, and “Unintended” have been released as singles, the last entering the UK chart at number 20.
+He produced Muse’s debut EPs Muse and Muscle Museum EP, of which three tracks, “Uno”, “Muscle Museum”, and “Unintended” have been released as singles, the last entering the UK chart at number 20.
 As well as co-production on Muse’s ‘Showbiz’ and ‘Absolution’ albums, Paul co-produced and mixed a large selection of b-sides for the Muse compilation Hullabaloo Soundtrack.

 After mixing COX’s ‘Rien A Perdre’ album for Barclay in early 2003, Paul was called in to co-produce tracks for the number one MUSE album, ‘Absolution’ for Taste Media.
-2004 saw him Producing and Mixing a new album and DVD by DAVID HALLYDAY/NOVA 6 for Mercury Records, France, and has co-producing material for the debut RAZORLIGHT album for Universal.
+2004 saw him Producing and Mixing a new album and DVD by DAVID HALLYDAY/NOVA 6 for Mercury Records, France, and co-producing material for the debut RAZORLIGHT album for Universal.

 In 2005, he finished Producing and mixing the new album for THE GENERAL STORE and was developing new projects with Dangerous Records.
 He also was guitarist and Musical Director for the NOVA 6 European tour for Alias productions.
-In 2007, Paul worked with Alan Smyth as engineer on the MILBURN album for Universal and produced tracks for the RUARRI JOSEPH debut album for Atlantic.
+In 2007, Paul worked with Alan Smyth (Arctic Monkeys) as engineer on the MILBURN album for Universal and produced tracks for the RUARRI JOSEPH debut album for Atlantic.

-In 2009, Paul was asked to produce the vocals for the hugely successful Muse single ‘Uprising’ In 2010-2011 Paul produced the Fainting in Coils EP by Andrew Bate, citing the singer as having “The best male voice I’ve ever heard”.
-In 2012, Paul co-produced vocals for the forthcoming 2012 Muse album, as well as developing promising artists in the UK and Europe.
+In 2009, Paul was asked to produce the vocals for the hugely successful Muse single ‘Uprising’ In 2010-2011 Paul produced the Fainting in Coils EP by Andrew Bate, citing the singer as having “One of most beautiful male voices I’ve ever heard”.
+In 2012, Paul co-produced vocals for the 2012 Muse album, Second Law.
+He has credits on 41 Muse release formats.